der-On/contao-element-references/README.txt

 Installation:
 -------------

-clone this repository into the following directory within your contao page: system/modules/element_references/
+clone/download this repository into the following directory within your contao page: system/modules/element_references/